moein1/mevn-task/README.md

 # mevn-task
-A full stack app using the Vue and express and Node and MongoDb
+A full stack app using the Vue and express and Node and MongoDb for test